 Birdless sky swells grey blue against trees that stand like brushes stiff in the cold The penultimate breath of a new earth The dark disappears in a steadfast philanthropy of color: red, orange, rose blush up from the land over lakes and hills and roof slats to tell the inhabitants Night has not prevailed.
 Earth e x h a l e s as the Sun spills her promise.

 For some of us it’s simple math, only so many grains of sand left in the hourglass.
 We seek to balance the equation, weigh our dreams against the run of time.
 But it’s more than a race with the clock.
 No matter our age or station or story, the height of the new year holds out a second chance.
-We hope for better, of our life and of our self, because to be human is to grow.
+We hope for better, of our life and of our self, because to be human means to grow.
 In character, strength, achievement there is room for more and we seize fresh opportunity.
-So we turn our feet toward our dreams, reset our compass to the hope of this winter sun.
+So we turn our feet toward our dreams, reset our compass to the hope of our winter sun.

 under a scant sun